Roast a Turkey for Thanksgiving

 - 16Drop in the carrots and celery and onion.

-- 17Cover your turkey with foil tenting the foil so it does not touch the upper area of the turkey.Place the turkey in a preheated 350 degree Fahrenheit oven.Advertisement
+- 17Place the turkey in a preheated 350 degree Fahrenheit oven.Cover your turkey with foil tenting the foil so it does not touch the upper area of the turkey.Advertisement

 - Turkey requires about 15 minutes roasting time per pound that it weighs at 350 degrees.
 For example - a turkey weighing approximately 10 pounds would require about 2.5 hours to be done to the recommended internal temperature.